wicketstuff/core/jdk-1.5-parent/serializer-kryo/README.md

 It is based on [Kryo](http://code.google.com/p/kryo/) and [kryo-serializers](https://github.com/magro/kryo-serializers).

-Note
+Notes
 ----
-serializer-kryo is not heavily tested so it may have need for more custom serializers for some of the Wicket classes.
+* serializer-kryo is not heavily tested so it may have need for more custom serializers for some of the Wicket classes.
 Let us know if you face a problem by creating an issue.
 Pull requests are more than welcome!

+* serializer-kryo uses SUN/Oracle propriate APIs (sun.reflect.ReflectionFactory) and thus cannot be used on different JDKs.